 Both his parents were now dead and the manner in whey they went, loving each other until the end was almost beautiful and certainly painful to watch... at least to him anyway.

 "You should know that I spoke with your mother in a holding cell earlier yesterday.
-And she had a message for you."
-Hermione said with sorrow and tears as she recalled the short conversation.
+She had a message for you," Hermione added with sorrow and tears as she recalled the short conversation.

 She explained to him what happened, but didn't want to show him the memory.
 Because Narcissa said something to her that she didn't want Draco to see.